MomenulHaque50/Dinosaur-Game-with-Score-OpenGL/README.md

 # Dinosaur-Game-with-Score-OpenGL

-1) Dinosaur can move forward on left arrow key.
+1) Dinosaur can move forward on right arrow key.

 2) Dinosaur can jump on up arrow key.